 For the Oreo Pie Crust:

-- Preheat oven to 350 F. Place Oreos in a zip lock bag and smash until crushed into crumbs or use a food processor.
+- Preheat oven to 350 F. Place Oreos in a zip lock bag and smash until crushed into fine crumbs or use a food processor.
 Mix Oreos and melted butter in a bowl until well combined.
-Add half of crumb mixture to each pie pan.
+Add half of the crumb mixture to each pie pan.
 Press into the bottom and sides evenly.

 - Bake for 8 minutes or until hardened.
 Let cool before filling.

 For Chocolate Filling: